 = 160 cm

-Hence, the Variance is 50
+Hence, the variance is 50.

 Standard Deviation = Square Root of Variance

 Standard Deviation = Square Root of 50

-Hence, the Standard Deviation is 7.07 cm
+Hence, the standard deviation is 7.07 cm.

 - The average height of students is 160 cm (mean).

-- The height of most of the students varies from 152.93 (160 – 7.07) to 167.07 (160 + 7.07).
+- The height of most of the students varies from 152.93 cm (160 – 7.07) to 167.07 cm (160 + 7.07).

-You can see that the Standard Deviation lines are drawn above and below the average line, and the height of most of the students is lies between these two maroon lines.
+You can see that the standard deviation lines are drawn above and below the average line, and the height of most of the students lies between these two maroon lines.

 Let’s revise the whole procedure once again:

-- Take the square root.
+- Now take the square root.